 Vintage bicycles are generally aesthetically pleasing, durable, unique, fun to ride and their value tend to appreciate over time.
 Because of these reasons, such bicycles have become increasingly popular in the recent past, especially among retro style bicycle enthusiasts and collectors.
 What’s more, vintage bicycles appeal to environmentally conscious consumers because they help to conserve natural resources and reduce carbon pollution.
-With that in mind, here are tips for buying a vintage bicycle.
+Here are tips for buying a vintage bicycle:

 3 Tips For Buying A Vintage Bicycle